pinnaculum/levior/README.md

 allowing you to browse regular web pages with any Gemini browser without having to suffer the heavyness associated with certain technologies of the modern web.

-*levior* can either run as a gemini server with special "endpoints" that will render the requested web page as gemtext and rewrite gemini URLs to be routed through the levior service (this mode will work with all gemini browsers), or as a transparent http proxy that renders the web pages as gemtext without rewriting URLs (in this mode you will need to use a Gemini browser that supports using proxies).
-See [the usage section](#usage) below for more info on the different service modes.

 *levior* also supports serving other types of content, like ZIM files (the archive format used by Wikipedia), making it possible to browse complete wikis through Gemini ([see the config file](https://gitlab.com/cipres/levior/-/raw/master/examples/levior.zim.yaml)).